isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00b-requirements-and-process.md

     <td style="font-size:16px;">Travellers under the Returning Singapore Citizen/Permanent Resident Lane can proceed with immigration clearance per normal. <br>
        <p style="font-size:16px;">Depending on the traveller’s recent travel history in the past consecutive 14 days to countries/regions listed in the Summary Table <a href="/files/SHN-and-swab-summary.pdf">here</a>, travellers may be required to:
         <ol style="margin-top:0px; list-style-type: lower-roman;">
-         <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">self-isolate at a place of residence/self-sourced (non-residential) accommodation until notification of negative COVID-19 PCR test result (within 48 hours);</li>
+         <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take an on-arrival COVID-19 PCR test and self-isolate at a place of residence/self-sourced (non-residential) accommodation until notification of negative COVID-19 PCR test result (within 48 hours);</li>
-             <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">serve 7-day SHN at a place of residence/self-sourced (non-residential) accommodation and take a COVID-19 PCR test during the SHN period;</li>
+             <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Serve 7-day SHN at a place of residence/self-sourced (non-residential) accommodation and take a COVID-19 PCR test during the SHN period;</li>
-               <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">serve 14-day SHN at SHN Dedicated Facility (SDF) and take a COVID-19 PCR test during the SHN period, at their own cost.
+               <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Serve 14-day SHN at SHN Dedicated Facility (SDF) and take a COVID-19 PCR test during the SHN period, at their own cost.
 Travellers arriving from Fiji, Republic of Korea, Sri Lanka and Thailand are permitted to opt out of SDF <a href="https://go.gov.sg/scproptoutsdf">here</a>, subject to approval.</li>
          </ol>
          </p>
  </tr>